richengguy/mosaic/README.md

 [mosaic-thumb]: docs/branch-mosaic-thumb.jpg "Mosaic Thumbnail"
 [mosaic-full]: docs/branch-mosaic.jpg

-It was originally created as part of a photography course project so it doesn't have that many features beyond specifying the image to generate a mosiac for.
-In fact, the way it's currently built will only let it generate mosaics from the [CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+It was originally created as part of a photography course project.
+Aside from generating/rendering the mosaic, it doesn't really have that many features.
+In fact, the way it's currently built will only let you generate mosaics from the [CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 It's extendable, but I (the author) don't have any plans to update it.